 Glen is survived by his 3 beloved children, son, Brad Allred (Pam); daughter, Sydnie McIntyre (Michael); daughter, Kellie Allred (Hope); and is preceded in death by sister LaRae Bird (Rollie) of Riverside, California.
 Glen nurtured, enjoyed and adored his six grandchildren, Dallin Allred (Nina), Tiffney Allred, Chana Alder (Andrew), Megan McIntyre (Zac), Shane McIntyre (Sarah) and Colan McIntyre.
 He was blessed with 4 great grandchildren including Grace, Edith and Norah Alder and Elliot Allred.
 Glen is also survived and loved by George and Shirleen Pierce, Sandy and Tom Walker, numerous nieces, nephews and extended family.

 The family would like to thank the caregivers at Paramount Parks and First Choice Home Care for their respect, compassion and care of our father.

 A funeral service will be held on Tuesday, October 9th, 1:00pm at Summers Funeral Home, Ustick Chapel, 3629 E. Ustick Road, Meridian Idaho, with a graveside dedication to follow at Dry Creek Cemetery, 9600 Hill Rd, Boise, Idaho.
 A reception will be held at Summers Funeral Home after graveside dedication.

-In lieu of flowers, donations can be made to Snake River Heritage Center/Telephone Pioneers Museum, 2295 Paddock Avenue, PO Box 307, Weiser ID 83672 in the name of Glen Allred.To send flowers to the family of Glen Allred, please visit Tribute Store
+In lieu of flowers, donations can be made to Snake River Heritage Center/Telephone Pioneers Museum, 2295 Paddock Avenue, PO Box 307, Weiser ID 83672 in the name of Glen Allred.To send flowers to the family or plant a tree in memory of Glen Allred, please visit Tribute Store